lightning/bolts/02-peer-protocol.md

 Separating the `htlc_basepoint` from the `payment_basepoint` improves security: a node needs the secret associated with the `htlc_basepoint` to produce HTLC signatures for the protocol, but the secret for the `payment_basepoint` can be in cold storage.

-The requirement that `channel_reserve_satoshis` is not considered dust according to `dust_limit_satoshis` eliminates cases where all outputs would be eliminated as dust.
-The similar requirements in `accept_channel` ensure that both sides' `channel_reserve_satoshis` are above both `dust_limit_satoshis`.
+The recommendation that `channel_reserve_satoshis` is not considered dust according to `dust_limit_satoshis` eliminates cases where all outputs would be eliminated as dust.
+The similar recommendations in `accept_channel` ensure that both sides' `channel_reserve_satoshis` are above both `dust_limit_satoshis`.